Skip to content

 import { date, dom } from "jsfast";

-const instance = date.create();
+const live = date.create();

-dom.select("#btn").addEvent("click", () => {
+dom.select("#btn")!.addEvent("click", () => {

 });